davidjb/passport/README.md

       react-native run-android

-3. Optionally, install to your physical device using either Xcode or (Android).
+1. Optionally, install to your physical device using either Xcode or (Android).

 ## Contributing

-You're awesome -- all help is greatly appreciated!
-Just fork and submit a pull request on GitHub.
-For major changes or new features, consider opening an issue first for discussion; this may save you a bunch of time in coding!
+All help is greatly appreciated!
+Fork and submit a pull request on GitHub.
+For major changes or new features, consider opening an issue first for discussion; this will save you time in coding by ensuring you're on the right path and your goals align with the project.

 If you're not sure where to start contributing, take a look at the [issue tracker](https://github.com/davidjb/pass-ios/issues)